Is Architecture a Good Career?

 When the economy is doing well, there are plenty of projects and architect jobs.

-However, when construction slows down, developers are not going to hire architects, which means there are less jobs.
+However, when construction slows down, developers are not going to hire architects, which means there are fewer jobs.

 If you compare that to Finance, even in times of a recession, there will always be jobs for finance people.